-I’ve been having a difficult time putting a different spin on my charity event for a new and updated blog post.
+I’ve been having a difficult time putting a different spin on my charity event, Shopping From The Heart, for a new and updated blog post.
 And then it came spontaneously all on its own.

 When I began this little venture to raise awareness for women in business and give back to children’s hospitals, I didn’t know what it would lead to.